camdowney/media-tracker/README.md

 A fully-developed version of this application would likely include the ability to share lists or even build user profiles.
 Additionally, it would fetch media data from multiple APIs, rather than rely on hard-coded demo data.

-*While this application has been greatly modified to increase originality, it was initially developed as a group project at UWF alongside Lucas Pallone.*
+*While this application has been greatly refactored to increase originality, it was initially developed as a group project at UWF alongside Lucas Pallone.*